energyandcleanair/creahia/README.md

 # CREAHIA

-`creahia` is an R package developed by CREA (Centre for Research on Energy and Clean Air), dedicated to health impact assessment (HIA).
+`creahia` is an R package dedicated to health impact assessment (HIA) of air pollution.
+It is developed and maintained by the [Centre for Research on Energy and Clean Air (CREA)](https://www.energyandcleanair.org).

 ## Installing creahia
 ```{r}